eventually11/calculaor_project/README.md

 # calculaor_project
-This is a simple calculator application built with Tkinter for the GUI and includes unit tests to ensure the functionality of the calculator.
+This is a simple calculator application built with Tkinter for the GUI and includes unit tests to ensure the functionality of the calculator.The tests are written using the unittest framework and include coverage reporting.

 # Table of Contents
 Setup